Securities and Exchange Commission Historical Society

 Exchange Traded Funds

-State Street Global Advisors created an index fund which, rather than sold at net asset value at the end of the day, could be traded at current maket price on an exchange.
+State Street Global Advisors created an index fund which, rather than sold at net asset value at the end of the day, could be traded at current market price on an exchange.
 ETFs required exemption from the 1940 Act in order to function.

 1994